Cheverly station

-Cheverly is a side-platformed Washington Metro station in Cheverly, Maryland, United States.
+Cheverly station is a side-platformed Washington Metro station in Prince George's County, Maryland, United States.
 The station was opened on November 20, 1978, and is operated by the Washington Metropolitan Area Transit Authority (WMATA).
-Providing service for the Orange Line, the station is the first station going east in Maryland on the Orange Line.
+Providing service for the Orange and Silver Lines, the station is the first station going east in Maryland on the line.
 The station is in the residential area of Cheverly at Columbia Park Road near U.S. Route 50.
 It is a commuter station with 530 parking spaces.

-In 2021, Cheverly had the lowest average weekly ridership of any Metro station.
+Cheverly had the lowest average weekday ridership of any Metro station until the opening of Loudoun Gateway in 2022 as part of Phase 2 of the Silver Line.

 History

 The station opened on November 20, 1978.
 Its opening coincided with the completion of 7.4 mi of rail northeast of the Stadium–Armory station and the opening of the Deanwood, Landover, Minnesota Avenue, and New Carrollton stations.

 From March 26, 2020, until June 28, 2020, this station was closed due to the 2020 coronavirus pandemic.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
 New Carrollton station was closed from May 28, 2022, through September 5, 2022, as part of the summer platform improvement project, which also affected the Minnesota Avenue, Deanwood, Cheverly, and Landover stations on the Orange Line.
 Shuttle buses and free parking were provided at the closed stations.

+On September 10, 2022, Blue Line trains started serving the station due to the 14th Street bridge shutdown as a part of the Blue Plus service.
+The service ended on May 7, 2023 with the reopening of the Yellow Line.